We recently interviewed Health Coach Sophie Bibbs and here is what she had to say!

 I can’t narrow it down to one, so I’m going to give you 3:

-- Get clear on your why – the low FODMAP diet isn’t easy.
+The low FODMAP diet isn’t easy.
 You’ll definitely come across challenges and setbacks along the way and that’s completely normal.
 I don’t think I’ve spoken to anyone who hasn’t.
 That’s why it’s so important to get clear on why you’re doing it.
 Think about how you’re feeling now and how you want to be feeling and picture that in your head.
 Write it on a post it and stick it somewhere you’ll see it often!
 If you aren’t clear on why you’re doing it and the results you want to achieve, then it will be very hard to keep going when you face a challenge.

-- Make the time – it takes 12 weeks minimum to get through the elimination and reintroduction phases of the diet, before working out your personalised low FODMAP diet.
+It takes 12 weeks minimum to get through the elimination and reintroduction phases of the diet, before working out your personalised low FODMAP diet.
 So, you need to make sure you’ve got at least 3 months ahead of you where you can really commit to the diet.
 As with everything, I don’t personally think there’ll ever be a right time.
 There’s always something that could stop you – a birthday dinner, wedding or holiday.
 However, maybe starting when you’re going through a particularly stressful time at work or about to get married isn’t the best idea.

-- Get guidance from a FODMAP-trained professional – it’s such a complicated diet, and there are so many nuances to it.
+It’s such a complicated diet, and there are so many nuances to it.
 It can be really hard to figure out by yourself and you can end up getting really discouraged and it taking you so much longer than it should do.
 So, get help if you can.
 Now, there are lots of fabulous health professionals out there who are great at their jobs, but just haven’t trained in the diet, so won’t be much help to you.
 I’d highly recommend speaking to a dietitian, nutritionist or health coach who has had specific training in the diet.
 It’s not worth wasting your money speaking with someone who hasn’t.
 Take it from someone who made that mistake!
 If you don’t have the money for that right now, at least try to get all the free advice you can from the right people.
 Follow some FODMAP-trained professionals on social media to pick up free tips or sign up for my free 1 Week Low FODMAP meal plan to help get you started (link at the bottom).

 Do you have any secrets or quick wins you could share about cooking on the Low FODMAP Diet?